Differentiation for ELL Students: 6 Steps For Implementing Differentiation Strategies in Your Classroom

 4. Create Learning Profiles

-It’s an important step in differentiating your classroom experience, because it can help you group students together, figure out instructional strategies, figure out your differentiation goals and it will give you a reference for when you want to try out different instruction strategies.
+This is an important step in differentiating your classroom experience, because it can help you group students together, figure out instructional strategies and determine your differentiation goals.

 5. Create Your Differentiated Strategies with Assessment Data

 Don’t try out too many differentiation strategies at once.
 You want to be able to see if each thing you’re trying works first.

 Here are some more specific ideas for the three key areas of differentiation for ELL students.